Video Instance Shadow Detection Under the Sun and Sky: Conclusion

 \section{Conclusion}

-This paper presents the video instance shadow detection task, which requires us to simultaneously detect, segment, associate, and track paired shadow-object associations in videos.
-To approach this task, we formulate the SSIS-Track framework, which is optimized to learn paired tracking of shadow and object instances from labeled images in a supervised manner and then from unlabeled videos in a self-supervised manner.
-We further design a bidirectional retrieving mechanism to maintain paired tracking even the objects/shadows are temporarily missed for several frames.
-Besides, we build SOBA-VID, a new dataset with unlabeled videos for training and labeled videos for testing.
-The experimental results show the superiority of our method in multiple aspects.
-In the end, we showcase the applicability of video instance shadow detection and its potential to support various video-level editing applications.
+This paper introduces the video instance shadow detection task, aiming to detect, segment, associate, and track paired shadow-object instances in videos.
+We present the ViShadow framework, employing supervised learning on labeled images and self-supervised learning on unlabeled videos to learn paired tracking of shadow and object instances.
+A bidirectional retrieving mechanism is designed for robust paired tracking, even in cases where objects or shadows are temporarily missed.
+We contribute the SOBA-VID dataset for training and testing.
+Experimental results demonstrate the effectiveness of our approach across various metrics.
+Practical applications of video instance shadow detection in video-level editing scenarios are illustrated.

-\paragraph{Limitations.} Our SSIS-Track takes around 5000MB memory to process a 21-frame video of resolution 1280 $\times$ 720.
-In the future, we hope to develop a more efficient model to perform this task.
-Also, we plan to explore video-editing effects through generative models.